juhasev/sample-ninja-help/email-template-editor.md

 The project information section is only visible for project invitations or reminders.
 The reward line will be hidden if the project does not offer any reward.

 #### Notice section
-This box contains specific disclaimers and notices that you'd like to repeat in all emails.
+This box contains specific disclaimers and notices you'd like to repeat in all emails.

 Examples: